Shchuda/Car-racing-game/README.md

-# Car Racing Game 📚
+# Car Racing Game 🏎️
-*A simple and interactive app to help students track their learning progress and engage with peers*
+*A fast-paced multiplayer car racing game built using Python and Pygame*

 This project was inspired by Tech With Tim.
 Some images and parts of the code were adapted from his tutorial

 ## 🚀 Features
-✔️ **Student Accounts** – Create an account and manage your study sessions

-✔️ **Class Management** – Add and organize your semester’s classes

-✔️ **Weekly Topic Tracking** – Keep a record of topics learned each week

-✔️ **Interactive Community** – Share feedback, comments, jokes, and summaries with fellow students
+✔️ **Multiplayer Mode** – Race against friends in an exciting head-to-head competition

+✔️ **Realistic Physics** – Smooth car handling and realistic collisions for an immersive experience

+✔️ **Speedometer & HUD** – Display real-time speed and race stats